 As stores become flooded with pumpkins, pilgrims and poinsettias, we begin what is commonly referred to as the "Bermuda Triangle" season.
 Trying to navigate the foods often associated with Thanksgiving, Christmas and New Year's Eve can be a challenge.
 Yet, what if you begin the health change(s) you want to make NOW before the holiday season commences?

 The notion that we can start to make nutrition, exercise and health changes BEFORE the New Year sounds impossible at first.
 Consider the alternative: You wait until January 1st, but meanwhile you gain additional weight that you will need to lose.
 For those of you who have already lost weight through eating changes, you could regain some of the pounds you've lost after the many months of discipline.
-Perhaps your goal is to exercise more "in the new year", imagine starting NOW and you will have already jumpstarted your workout regimen BEFORE January 1st!
+Perhaps your goal is to exercise more "in the new year", imagine starting NOW and you will have already jumpstarted your workout regimen BEFORE January 1st with all its benefits!

 Another helpful tool is to have a plan for those holiday work parties, potlucks and family dinners.
 Eating before you attend sounds counter-intuitive, but arriving at a party or dinner hungry can sabotage your weight loss goal.
 A mini meal that includes some lean protein and whole grains, such as low-fat cheese and whole wheat crackers, can be satisfying and can stave off hunger longer than a sweet snack.
 Drinking a glass of water before meals will fill you up a bit so you will eat less and help you meet your daily water needs.
 You can still enjoy foods at your holiday gatherings.
 By choosing a luncheon-sized plate, you can limit portion sizes and calories.
 Packing seasonal fresh fruit, lean protein or low-fat dairy for work ensures you will have a snack on hand when your co-workers bring goodies to the office.
 With a plan in place, you can continue to work toward your health goals.